Evrixol/AutomaticHWID/README.md

 Nice To Have
 =====
+- [ ] Self request process elevation.
 - [ ] Further increased output verbosity for debugging and output logging reasons.
 - [ ] Progress bar or some other 'processing' / 'loading' animation.
 - [ ] Script automatically updates itself and its config file.
 (Not happening ANY TIME FUCKING SOON.)
-- [ ] Migrate script to a .exe file using C++ or another native language.
-(Also not happening ANY TIME FUCKING SOON.
-EVER.)